Junejune95/Angular_interview/README.md

     | Only one component can be present per DOM element. | Many directives can be used per DOM element. |
     | @View decorator or templateurl template are mandatory in the component. | Directive doesn't use View. |

+15. How does  share data between two components in Angular?
+    - Parent to Child: Sharing Data via Input

+      This is probably the most common and straightforward method of sharing data.
+It works by using the @Input() decorator to allow data to be passed via the template.

+    - Child to Parent: Sharing Data via ViewChild

+      ViewChild allows a one component to be injected into another, giving the parent access to its attributes and functions.
+One caveat, however, is that child won’t be available until after the view has been initialized.
+This means we need to implement the AfterViewInit lifecycle hook to receive the data from the child.

+     - Child to Parent: Sharing Data via Output() and EventEmitter

+        Another way to share data is to emit data from the child, which can be listened to by the parent.
+This approach is ideal when you want to share data changes that occur on things like button clicks, form entires, and other user events.In the child, we declare a  variable with the Output decorator and set it equal to a new event emitter

+     - Unrelated Components: Sharing Data with a Service

+       When passing data between components that lack a direct connection, such as siblings, grandchildren, etc, you should have a shared service.
+When you have data that should aways been in sync, I find the RxJS BehaviorSubject very useful in this situation.

+       You can also use a regular RxJS Subject for sharing data via the service, but here’s why I prefer a BehaviorSubject.

+         - It will always return the current value on subscription - there is no need to call onnext
+         - It has a getValue() function to extract the last value as raw data.
+         -  ensures that the component always receives the most recent data.